jayggg/DPG/README.md

 ## Some examples using python interface

-Starting version 6.1, NGsolve provides an interface, called `NGSpy`, to many of its facilities using Python 3, including symbolic forms.
-DPG methods can be implemented directly  using these new symbolic facilities, or by loading the the precompiled DPG library from python using CDLL.
+Starting version 6.1, NGsolve provides a Python3 interface (called `NGSpy`) to many of its facilities, including symbolic forms.
+DPG methods can be implemented directly  using these new symbolic facilities, or by loading the precompiled DPG library from python using CDLL.
 (The latter is at times faster.)
 If you want to explore implementing DPG methods using NGSPy, start with these examples:

 - [laplaceadaptive.py](./python/laplaceadaptive.py): In a terminal where PYTHONPATH is set to find the NGsolve libs, navigate to `python` folder and type `netgen  laplaceadaptive.py` to see a demo of automatic adaptivity using DPG methods for the Laplace equation.
 This example uses pure NGSpy, and there is no need to compile or load `libDPG`.